Australia risks organic export growth as it struggles to coexist with GMO

 GMO crops accounted for about 15-20 percent of Australia's 3.2 million tonne canola crop in 2012/13, according to the Australian Oilseeds Federation (AOF), and the proportion has been growing.

-Australia is the world's second largest exporter of canola, with approximately 50 percent of its sales to the European Union, but it profits from being largely non-genetically modified, unlike market leader Canada, says Nick Goodard, Executive Director, AOF.
+Australia is the world's second-largest exporter of canola, with approximately 50 percent of its sales to the European Union, but it profits from being largely non-genetically modified, unlike market leader Canada, said Nick Goodard, Executive Director, AOF.

-"While the EU standard is 0.9 percent, the market effectively demands our canola to be completely free of any trace GM," said Goodard.

 SLOWING THE GROWTH OF ORGANIC